 Biochemistry of Oxidative Stress

-To study this pathology, the group uses primary cultures of neurons -obtained from the dorsal root ganglion- and cardiomyocytes, which are the tissues most affected in this disease, and fibroblast cell lines derived from patients.
-We have also incorporated a new mouse model FXNI151F, with a point mutation that involves a 95% reduction in normal frataxin levels and that shows functional features very close to those observed in FA patients.
+To study this pathology, the group uses primary cultures of neurons -obtained from the dorsal root ganglion and cerebellum- as well as cardiomyocytes, which are the tissues most affected in this disease; fibroblasts cell lines derived from patients are also used to validate results obtained in primary cultures.
+We also use a mouse model (FXNI151F), with a point mutation that involves a 95% reduction in normal frataxin levels and that recapitulates functional alterations very close to those observed in FA patients.

 Featured publications